 How Much Compensation Could I Claim From The Council?

-Personal injury compensation is designed to try and put you back on your feet after an accident.
-Usually, the amount of compensation you would claim from the council will cover any pain and suffering and any expenses you incur following the accident.
+Usually, the amount of compensation you would claim will cover any pain and suffering and any expenses you incur following the accident.
 Each council accident claim is unique but you could be compensated for:

 - Any earnings you’ve lost while you were off work recovering.